davidsbatista/davidsbatista.net/_posts/2017-04-01-document_classification.md

     memory usage: 26.9+ MB

 We have a total of 117 352 movies and each of them is associated with 28 possible genres.
 The genres columns simply contain a 1 or 0 depending of whether the movie is classified into that particular genre or not.
-This means the [one-hot-encoding schema](https://www.wikiwand.com/en/One-hot) is already provided in this file.
+This means the multi-label binary mask is already provided in this file.

 Next we are going to calculate the absolute number of movies per genre.
 Note: each movie can be associated with more than one genre, we just want to know which genres have more movies.